EduArt-Robotik/edu_lib_sensorring/doc/sw_interface.md

 ```

 ## Parameters.hpp
 The header [Parameters.hpp](../include/sensorring/types/Parameters.hpp) defines the parameter structure which is used to initialize the MeasurementManager.
-It describes the hardware topology of the system as well as meta parameters of the system.
-The function of all individual parameters is explained [here](parameters.md).
-Refer to the header file for implementation details.
+It describes the hardware topology as well as meta parameters of the system.
+The function of the individual parameters is explained [here](parameters.md).
+Refer to the header file for more implementation details.

 ```
     /**